Aadv1k/AdventOfGo2023/README.md

 # Advent of Code 2023 in Go 🐭

-This is my 3rd attempt of AoC, this year I will try to get all of the days 🎄
+This is my 3rd attempt of AoC 🎄!
+My goal is **not to get 50 stars, with a great solution**, I do AoC to learn a new language in a fun way

 - [Day01](./day01) ★★
 - [Day02](./day02) ★★